FameDoze2point0/myOwnWebsite/README.md

 Thanks to this project, I learned:
 - How to make a responsive website
-- How to implement more languages (with Json and Js)
 - Respect some UI/UX rules
 - How to set up an "advanced website"